Course Options:

 Coatings World University, in cooperation with the School of Polymer Science and Engineering at The University of Southern Mississippi, is pleased to offer two online short courses.

-Surface Coatings for Sales Personnel
+Surface Coatings for Sales Personnel, Part 1 and 2

 Course Purpose